raymondwang/raymondwang.github.io/README.md

 To do:

 - Redesign skills section.
 SVGs likely.
+Borders created through JS temporary.
-- Project-info colors are not set in stone.
+- Project-info colors up in the air.